 Kristi SnowCat

-Given only 180 Kristi SnowCats were built and were only in production between 1956 and 1968, Australia seems to have done well to have at least two!
-The Kristi appears to have been imported specifically for the Snowy Mountains Authority (SMA) and perhaps the State Electricity Commission of NSW, and saw later recreational use.
+Given only 180 Kristi SnowCats were built and the marque was only in production between 1956 and 1968, Australia seems to have done well to have at least two of them!
+The Kristi appears to have been imported specifically for the Snowy Mountains Authority (SMA) and perhaps the State Electricity Commission of NSW (SEC), later being sold into commercial or recreational use.
 If you want to know more about Kristi SnowCats, Chris Roth maintains an excellent site at: http://www.kristisnowcat.com/

 Picture: Powerhouse Museum, Sydney